mikke89/RmlUiDoc/pages/data_bindings/model.md

 The procedure for setting up and handling a data model should be as follows.

 1. Create the data model on the context with a given name.
-2. Register any Struct or Array types to be used using the *data model constructor*.
+2. Register any Scalar, Struct or Array types in the *data model constructor*.
 3. Bind variables using the data model constructor.
 4. Load the document.